omer19800/final_library_project/README.md

 languages used: python

-pycharm plugins used: Sourcery - advices to make the code cleared and more effective
+pycharm plugins used: Sourcery - advices to make the code clearer and more effective

 modules used: datetime, json, pprint, fuzzywuzzy, python-Levenshtein (for optimizing fuzzywuzzy)